In conversation with Paul Lee

 Paul, how did you become interested in the Titanic disaster, and when did your interest first awaken?

 As a youngster I was always interested in mysteries, and I often got books which focussed on the unexplained or darker areas of the world.
-I was aware of the Titanic from "compendium" books - ones that focussed on a variety of different stories and I learned a little of the tragedy - 'The world's first [sic] SOS failed to save 1500 people', the unsinkability, the lives lost, the 'cursed mummy' on board, the Titanian, 'Futility' etc. But it just registered as a passing interest.
+I was aware of the Titanic from "compendium" books - ones that focused on a variety of different stories and I learned a little of the tragedy - 'The world's first [sic] SOS failed to save 1500 people', the unsinkability, the lives lost, the 'cursed mummy' on board, the Titanian, 'Futility' etc. But it just registered as a passing interest.
 You'd read the story and then go on to the next.

 Then, sometime about 1983, my primary school teacher started telling us about the Titanic.
-I remember she stood on her chair and fumbled about on some shelves well above her head and brought out a very delapidated magazine.
+I remember she stood on her chair and fumbled about on some shelves well above her head and brought out a very dilapidated magazine.
 Now, I am sure that it was 'The Deathless Story of the Titanic' - and I think it might have been an original.
 She told us the bare bones of the story and we were asked to write stories about how we had escaped the liner and then years later, explored the wreck.
 I think I still have my exercise book with my story but I won't publish it for fear of ridicule!

-I was aware that a memorial stone (see above) to W.T.
+I was aware that a memorial stone (above) to W.T.
 Stead was outside the town library; he edited our local paper, "The Northern Echo".
 But the matter didn't really interest me.
 (I was later to find, post-wreck, that my town of Darlington manufactured the Olympic class vessels' rudders and stern frames).

 And then the wreck was found a few years later and just two months short of my 14th birthday, and the story absolutely gripped me; I have no idea why.
 I think my developing mind was fascinated by this, the world's biggest time capsule.
 I wanted to learn more but there was precious little on the news broadcasts we got, or in the newspapers that we had access to.
 All I had was those compendium books mentioned earlier.
 I gathered all the pictures I had and drew a reasonably good representation of the ship on the back page of my school notebook, along with a list of facts gleaned from my books (I even called it a "Red Star Liner" - whoops!).
 Soon talk of the ship filled my conversations and I remember my friends at school were adamant that people must have been killed in the initial impact and didn't believe me when I said that no-one had.
 My English teacher I suspect had more than a passing interest in the disaster and we sometimes talked about the disaster - very soon some of my essays had references to the Titanic (I even loaned him my off-air VHS recording of "Titanic - The Nightmare and the Dream" a year later).
 One project the class was given was called "Book Week" - we would choose a book and then write stories, draw pictures etc. on our chosen book.
 I remember going to the local library after school (with my parent's blessing) and, still in my school uniform, going through the microfiche of our local paper - "The Northern Echo".
 The headline of the April 17th issue was "The Greatest Maritime Disaster Ever Recorded" and I 'borrowed' it for a faux newspaper article for my project.
 I remember getting home very late that night!